 See, for example, this hairstyle.
 It is equally inspired by the hair twists well-known at any high school dance in the late 90s, often accompanied by miniature butterfly clips, and by Juliette Lewis’s Oscars appearance in 1992, accompanied by Brad Pitt.
 This updated version uses larger, looser sections of hair for a softer, more feminine style.

 The twisting technique is quick and easy compared to traditional braiding, with the same effect.
-And while cornrows may not be a look for your every day wear, once you get the rhythm down, you can substitute twists in a variety of french braided styles (tada!).
+And while this particular look may not be suited for your every day wear, once you get the rhythm down, you can substitute twists in a variety of french braided styles (tada!).
 If you follow my Instagram at all, you know this has been my go-to summer hair trick.
 It’s a lifesaver for growing out bangs, and about 50% of the time it works out so that I have perfectly messy waves for day two.

 Let’s get started!